 What your dues are used for:

 Your dues go toward physician education, networking, and advocacy for improving access to quality palliative care in Canada, as stated in our Vision, Mission and Goals.
-For example, in 2015, we:
+For example, in the last year, we:

 Resident/Student Rates at our Conference